 Couples often worry about having sex during pregnancy.
 They may be afraid that having sex could cause a miscarriage or harm the baby.
 With a normal pregnancy, sex is safe into the last weeks of pregnancy.
 In fact, some studies suggest that having sex during pregnancy is associated with a lower risk of delivering too early!

 The baby is well-cushioned by amniotic fluid and the strong muscles of the uterus.
-There is also a thick mucus plug that seals the cervix and helps to protect against infection.
+There is also a thick mucus plug that seals the cervix and protects against infection.

-It is best to talk to your doctor or nurse midwife about your specific situation to make sure you are considered at low risk for complications such a pre-term labor or miscarriage.
+Talk with your doctor to make sure you are at low risk for complications such a pre-term labor or miscarriage.
 Your doctor may advise you to limit your sex if there are signs or complications during your pregnancy.
-Women whose cervix seems to be opening early, and those with bleeding or an abnormally located placenta (placenta previa) should not have sex while they are pregnant.
+Women who should not have sex during pregnancy include those:

-You and your partner may experience fluctuations in sexual drive during the pregnancy.
-This is common during the different phases of pregnancy and will be different for everyone.
+You and your partner may experience changes in sexual drive during the pregnancy.
+This is common during the different phases of pregnancy.
+During the FIRST trimester many women experience:

 The desire for sex may change again in the THIRD trimester.
 Your abdomen is very large, which may make it awkward for you to have sex.
-Some women feel physically unattractive, while others may feel an increased sense of desirability.
+Some women feel physically unattractive.
+Yet others may feel more desirable.

-Having sex as your pregnancy progresses may be difficult or uncomfortable.
+Having sex later in your pregnancy may be difficult or uncomfortable.
 There are a variety of positions that seem to work with greater comfort.
 These include:

 If you have oral sex, air should not be blown into your vagina.
 This can cause an air embolism or an air bubble to get in your bloodstream and block a blood vessel.
 This is extremely uncommon, but can be fatal to you and your baby.

-There are some conditions or complications with pregnancy that may impact having sexual intercourse.
+Certain conditions or complications may impact having sexual intercourse.
 Your health care provider may advise you to limit or avoid sex if you have one of the following conditions:

-You should call your health care provider if you are unsure whether sex is safe for you.
+You should call your provider if you are not sure if sex is safe for you.
 If you have any symptoms that you are unsure about, such as pain, bleeding, discharge, or contractions after sex, contact your doctor.

 Some women are advised to stop having sex in the last weeks of pregnancy.
-It is best to check with your health care provider for specific recommendations.
+Check with your provider for specific recommendations.